“The best kept secret of Cuero, Texas”

 After a long search for a location, the Board decided to rent space in a feed store for $100 a month, which included use of the feed mixer and the vacant lot behind the store.

 On July 15, 1948 the Co-op feed store opened.
 In its early months, the DeWitt County Producers Association explored many business ventures and services.
 Some ideas were merely discussed: marketing flax and pecans, leasing a truck to haul milk to Houston , and merging with the Turkey Association.
 Other ideas, such as egg marketing, were put into action but were discontinued when they proved unprofitable.

 We added the feed mill, complete with the hammer mill molasses mixer in 1949.
 To better serve our members, we added a fertilizer blend plant in 1980.

-The DeWitt County Coop remains a fixture of the agriculture community here.
-A 14,000 square foot building was erected in 1989, at 401 W. Church Street, it includes offices, a display and sales area, a storage area and a board room.
+The DeWitt County Producers remain a fixture of the agriculture community here.
+A 14,000-square-foot building was erected in 1989, at 401 W. Church Street.
+It includes offices, a display and sales area, a storage area, and a board room.

 Don’t miss out on the chance to save big and stay up-to-date with our latest offerings.
 Sign up now!